-Questionable website selling T-shirts ‘honoring’ fallen STL firefighter removed - NewsBreak
+Questionable website selling t-shirts ‘honoring’ fallen STL firefighter removed - NewsBreak

 He said Mattingly’s and the St. Louis Hero Network is approved by Polson’s family and the St. Louis Fire Department to sell memorial shirts.

-Mattingly’s shirt sales will send 100% of proceeds to Polson’s family.Trending: Girl missing since 2019 found under stairs
+Mattingly’s shirt sales will send 100% of proceeds to Polson’s family.Trending: Unusual amount of crows found dead in St. Louis area

 St. Louis Hero Network will send 100% of proceeds to fund memorials in Polson’s honor, including a memorial highway sign and a memorial at the St. Louis Fire Department.